 A gargantuan figure, but one which hasn’t included the world’s biggest sports betting event.
 The last FIFA Men’s World Cup in 2018 arrived just after legalization.
 Add in the reduced interest after USMNT’s failure to qualify, this will be the first World Cup where most Americans can legally bet – and have a national interest in the tournament.

-To find out, we turned to text analysis.
-We wanted to gather market insights into which aspects of soccer betting engage US audiences.
+To find out, we turned to text analytics.
+We wanted to gather market research insights into which aspects of soccer betting engage US audiences.
 To do this, we used a social listening tool to obtain American betting conversations on soccer gambling and its US sporting namesake – football gambling.
 By comparing these two sports – one ingrained in American sports culture and one on the rise – we could eliminate the obvious, such as use of words like ‘bet’, and surface what is unique to how each audience talks.

 Despite the sports having the same name in different parts of the world, there’s a lot to distinguish them when it comes to US gamblers.

-Soccer freshness highlights football cynicism
+US gambling sector: Soccer freshness highlights football cynicism

 American bettors demonstrate a novelty factor when betting on soccer games.
 They’re 20.3x more likely overall to discuss aspects which are unique to soccer which they can bet on, such as ‘corners’, betting on the number of cards, their parlay wagers being ‘cashed’ and ‘btts’ (both teams to score) bets.